dportik/moments_pipeline/README.md

 This demographic modeling pipeline is a direct translation of the *dadi_pipeline* of Portik et al. (2016).
 This allows their multi-round optimization routine, original models, and custom output files to be used by the program moments.
 Because of these important features, the *dadi_pipeline* and *moments_pipeline* are not 'wrappers' for dadi or moments, but rather additional packages.
 The *dadi_pipeline* was published as part of [Portik et al. (2017)](https://doi.org/10.1111/mec.14266) and the *moments_pipeline* was published as part of [Leache et al. (2019)](https://doi.org/10.1111/mec.14266).
 If you have used *moments_pipeline* to run your analyses, please indicate so in your publication.
 Here is an example of how you can cite this workflow:

 > To explore alternative demographic models, we used moments (Jouganous et al. 2017) to analyze joint site frequency spectra.
 Moments uses differential equations to simulate the evolution of allele frequency distributions over time and is closely related to the diffusion approximation method used in the program dadi (Gutenkunst et al. 2009).
-We fit 15 demographic models using moments_pipeline (Leache et al. 2019), which allows the demographic modeling pipeline of Portik et al. (2017) to be implemented using moments.
+We fit 15 demographic models using moments_pipeline (Leache et al. 2019), which allows the demographic modeling pipeline of Portik et al. (2017) to be implemented with moments.

 The main motivation behind the creation of this workflow was to increase transparency and reproducibility in demographic modeling.
 In your publication you should report the key parameters of the optimization routine.
 The goal is to allow other researchers to plug your data into *moments_pipeline* and run the same analyses.
 For example: